brad-morrison/react-unity-app/README.md

 Unity build that has 'Send to React' button which sends dummy player data to the React app: [Build.zip] in repo files

-Unity script calls 'UnityEngine.Application.ExternalCall("receiveDataFromUnity", jsonData);'
+Unity script calls '''UnityEngine.Application.ExternalCall("receiveDataFromUnity", jsonData);'''